pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 GABARITO: ERRADA

-Item.
 16. In line 5, the expressions "upstanding" and "law-abiding" are used to describe the kind of citizens the Police Department wants young people to become.

-Item.
 16. Na linha 5, as expressões "íntegros" e "cumpridores da lei" são usadas para descrever o tipo de cidadão que o Departamento de Polícia deseja que os jovens se tornem.

 The agency recognizes the importance of raising young people to become upstanding, law-